martelogan/catandroid-experiments-in-android/README.md

 Nevertheless, we preserve the original license file and credit the skeleton code to the original developers who have detailed further legalities and contact information [here](https://github.com/neilisaac/AndroidSettlers).

+For code further extending our development work here, please credit the original developers (Neil Isaac and Adam Garland) in addition to:

+**Logan Martel** and **Frederick Parsons**